-- Price to learn is affordable.
+- The price to learn is affordable.
 It doesn’t cost much to learn.
 You can take a day trading course or learn in a trade room, which is a tiny fraction of the cost of paying for college courses.

-- No glass ceiling.
+- There is no glass ceiling.
 Gender, race, education, upbringing, marital status, and hair color it doesn’t matter.
-Seriously, anyone with passion, desire, perseverance, discipline, and patience can become a day trader.
+Anyone with passion, desire, perseverance, discipline, and patience can become a day trader.

 Cons: Day Trading

 - The potential for huge losses.
 Think margin; need I say more?
-It stands to reason if something has huge potential for wins, there can also be a huge potential for losses.
-But this doesn’t have to be the case if you follow sound risk management principles.
+It stands to reason that if something has huge potential for wins, there can also be huge potential for losses.
+But this doesn’t have to happen if you follow sound risk management principles.

 - Startup and ongoing costs.
-Like every good craftsman, you must invest in the right tools for your trade.
+Like every good artisan, you must invest in the right tools for your trade.
 A pro skier with 10-year-old skis…you get the point.

-- No consistent pay.
-Some days you don’t trade.
+- There is no consistent pay.
+Some days, you don’t trade.
 And this is perfectly normal.
 Many pro traders don’t trade every day.
-You need to be ok with this.
+It would be best if you were ok with this.

-- Can be stressful.
-The ability to quickly identify and act on trading opportunities when they present themselves can be stressful.
-Watching screens for hours on end taxes even the best of us.
+- It can be stressful.
+The ability to quickly identify and act on trading opportunities when they present themselves can be stressful—watching screens for hours on end taxes even the best of us.
 But this doesn’t have to be the case.
-Even if you pick an hour of the day when the market moves (i.e., first thing or during the end of day power hour), you can learn to become a successful day trader.
+You can learn to become a successful day trader even if you pick an hour of the day when the market moves (i.e., first thing or the end of day power hour).

 - The potential to make huge profits.
 Just like day trading, swing trading can be lucrative.
 Sometimes, the stock needs a few weeks to work itself out.